nsbgn/thumbledore/README.md

     yourself to work with it, but I have not made that sacrifice here.
 -   **Overloading is used sparingly.** Even on non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
-    Therefore, only *one* key has been overloaded: the Action key doubles as <kbd>esc</kbd> when tapped. <!-- This is considered safe because the key is not associated with a modifier, and the `esc` is only registered when the tap is shorter than *x* milliseconds. -->
+    Therefore, only *one* key has been overloaded: <kbd>Esc</kbd> accesses the Action layer when held. <!-- This is considered safe because the key is not associated with a modifier, and the `esc` is only registered when the tap is shorter than *x* milliseconds. -->